ghb24/NECI_STABLE/docs/pages/01_user_doc/03_calculation_inputs.md

     [@Vitale2020]-[@Vitale2022].
     The optional argument \textit{n} is the number of iterations for averaging the CI coefficients and defaults to 1000.
-    This takes place in the last iterations
+    This is done in the last iterations of the FCIQMC run (i.e. if NMCYC = 10000 and
-    (i.e. if NMCYC = 10000, the CI coefficients collection will start at iteration 9001).
+    \textit{n} = 1000, the CI coefficients collection will start at iteration 9001).
-    However, the collection can begin only after the NECI run reaches the preset number of walkers.
+    However, the collection can begin after the NECI run reaches the preset number of walkers, but it should only take place when the projected correlation energy is already converged.
     The second optional argument is the \textit{excitation} level of the CI coefficients to be collected and defaults to 2 (i.e., only singles and doubles).
     CI coefficients up to triples (i.e. setting \textit{excitation} = 3) are available.